 Narrated by Andy Serkis, this program seeks to answer some of the biggest questions of all time.
 What are we made of?
 Where did it all come from?
 Explore the secrets of our cosmic chemistry, our explosive origins and connect life on Earth to the evolution of the Universe.
 A family-friendly film full of fun, adventure, and enlightenment.

-- Runtime: Approximately 40 minutes total
+- Runtime: Approximately 50 minutes total with live sky tour.

 - Children 17 years and under should be accompanied by an adult.

 - We greatly appreciate your support to make our programs possible, and cash donations are accepted at the door.

 For directions and parking information, as well as general policies, please visit the Charles W. Brown Planetarium website.